xcftech/MQTT-script/README.md

-# ojousima.mqqt2influx.ts
+# ojousima.mqtt2influx.ts
 Store data from Ruuvi devices to InfluxDB via MQTT broker.
-Just a trial project, don't use this for anything.
-And yeah, I'm aware that project name should be ojousima.mqtt2influx.ts :)
+This is a demo project for a fast proof of concept, no support is given.

 # License
 see LICENSE